dreikanter/alex.musayev.com/pages/cv-en.md

 Responsibility:

-* Training cource development for university students.
+* Training course development for university students.
 * Lecturing and running workshops on C++ programming, seminars organization on enterprise software development.
 * Exams admission, participating in the examination committee for the "Information Security" specialty.